 Main Subheading

 Parsley, scientifically known as Petroselinum crispum, is a biennial herb often grown as an annual.
-Originating from the Mediterranean region, it has been used for centuries for its culinary and medicinal properties.
-Parsley is rich in vitamins A, C, and K, as well as minerals like iron and potassium.
+That said, originating from the Mediterranean region, it has been used for centuries for its culinary and medicinal properties.
+Which means parsley is rich in vitamins A, C, and K, as well as minerals like iron and potassium.
 Beyond its nutritional value, parsley plays a significant role in the garden, especially when used in companion planting.

 Comprehensive Overview